Burmese–Siamese War (1765–1767): Early siege

 Realizing that they had less than four months before the rainy season, the Burmese command initially launched a few assaults on the city walls.
 But the place proved too strong and too well-defended.
 Because of the numerous stockades outside the city, the Burmese could not even get near the wall, and those that got near were cut down by musket fire from atop.
 The Burmese now drew a line of entrenchments round the city, and prepared to reduce it by famine.
-As time passed and no signs of surrender appeared, the approach of the dreaded rainy season caused alarm among the Burmese command.
-Several senior commanders advised calling off the invasion.
-However, Maha Nawrahta decided to continue the invasion, and his colleague Thihapate supported him.
-The Burmese command now made preparations to meet the rise of the river by collecting boats and building embankments on the bits of high ground.
+The Siamese inside of Ayutthaya, however, flared quite well during the initial stage of the siege.
+Food supply was plentiful inside of the city as French missionary noted that "the beggars alone suffered from hunger and some died of it".
+Life went on as usual in the Ayutthaya citadel.
+Burmese blockade of Ayutthaya was relatively less-manned on the eastern side as it would later be shown that Ayutthaya was still able to communicate with outside through eastern perimeters.
+This Burmese–Siamese war then became a battle of endurance.
+No major battles occurred in Ayutthaya for seven months between February and September 1766.